kkotwal94/Dota2HeroConcept/README.md

 # Dota2HeroConcept
-To create a dota2 hero concept webapp
+To create a dota2 hero concept webapp, allow users to create their own heroes and upload their own pictures or avatars for that hero and their own skills

 # Database model ideas:
 #User